bors-ng/bors-ng.github.io/_documentation/getting-started.md

     # Uncomment this to enable building pull requests.
     #- master
 ```

-Once you have travis running, connect bors-ng to your repo <a href="https://github.com/apps/bors">from within GitHub</a>.

 Next, create a `bors.toml`.
 It should look something like this: